Bziyue/SplineTrajectory/README.md

 # SplineTrajectory

 A high-performance C++ library for generating smooth spline trajectories in N-dimensional space with Eigen integration.
-This library provides **MINCO-equivalent** cubic and quintic spline interpolation with boundary conditions support, making it ideal for robotics, path planning, and trajectory generation applications.
+This library provides **MINCO-equivalent** cubic、quintic and septic spline interpolation with boundary conditions support, making it ideal for robotics, path planning, and trajectory generation applications.

 **English** | [中文](README_zh.md)